 By plane

-The quickest access to get to Davao is by plane.
-From Metro Manila, flights to Davao International Airport are less than two hours.
-If you are from Cebu, it only takes more than an hour to arrive.
-Several commercial airlines, such as Cebu Pacific Airlines, PAL Express, and AirAsia.
-They have direct flights to Davao every day, so easy to reach them.
+The quickest way to get to Davao is by plane.
+Metro Manila flights to Davao International Airport are less than two hours.
+If you are from Cebu, it only takes more than an hour.
+Major commercial airlines, including Cebu Pacific Airlines, PAL Express, and AirAsia, are examples in the industry.
+Daily direct flights to Davao make it convenient to access their services.

 Land and sea

-Remarkable people don’t know Davao can further reach by land and sea travel.
+Remarkable people don’t know Davao can be further reached by land and sea travel.
 You can take the Philtranco bus to Davao at the Cubao or Pasay terminal.
-Following a long road trip, the bus will take the RORO ferry (Roll-Roll, Ro-Ro) and will eventually take you to Davao.
+Following a long road trip, the bus will take the RORO ferry (Roll-Roll, Ro-Ro) and eventually take you to Davao.
 The total travel time is approximately one and a half days.

 Conveniently located, Hotel Tropika offers practical facilities and comfortable rooms, making it an ideal base for your stay in Davao City.